-Parkinson’s disease is a degenerative disease of the extrapyramidal motor system (EPS) or basal ganglia.
-It involves the death of nerve cells in the pars compacta of the substantia nigra, which produce dopamine and transport it through their axons into the putamen.
-The first signs of disease are only noticed when approx. 55% to 60% of these dopaminergic cells have died.
+Parkinson’s disease is a degenerative condition of the extrapyramidal motor system (EPS) or basal ganglia.
+It involves the death of nerve cells in the nervous system, which produces dopamine and transport it through their axons into the putamen.
+The first signs of the condition are only noticed when approx. 55% to 60% of these dopaminergic cells have died.

 Several environmental factors may lead to an increased risk of developing Parkinson’s, although scientific studies to confirm these associations have been largely inconsistent.
 These factors include: